 Most of this site is in the floodplain and contains areas of subsurface contamination.
 This contamination warrants environmental remediation before becoming a public park.
 Between 2017 and 2020, the project consultant, Tetra Tech Engineering, conducted environmental site analysis and constraints evaluations which are used to inform project planning and design.

 The current conceptual and schematic design stage was initiated in December 2020.
 This stage includes the production of conceptual design alternatives vetted through internal and external engagement with city staff, local stakeholders and the public, the Parks Board, and the City Council.
 At this time, funding for the construction of this proposed park has not been allocated.

 - Environmental and historical interpretation

 - Natural stormwater treatment areas

 - Daylighting and restoration of Pigeon House Branch

-- A greenway connection from Crabtree Creek Greenway to Downtown Raleigh
+- The first phase of a greenway connection from Crabtree Creek Greenway to Downtown Raleigh

-This project is in cooperation with the Raleigh Stormwater Division and other divisions within Raleigh Engineering Services.
+This project is in cooperation with the Raleigh Stormwater Division.

 $2,000,000 (Environmental Studies, Park Planning and Design)

 Tetra Tech Engineering (Civil and Environmental Engineering and Consulting), Design Workshop (Landscape Architecture), and Ecosystems Planning and Restoration (Stream and Wetland Restoration Consultants)